osrf/gazebo_tutorials/introspection/tutorial.md

 [[file:files/introspection_subscription.png|640px]]

-This operation is essentially creating a dedicated channel of communication between the introspection manager and the client.
+This operation creates a dedicated channel of communication between the introspection manager and the client.
 The channel contains messages with the value of the variables specified in the filter.
 If one or more variables were not registered, they will not be received.